pchmn/RxSocialAuth/README.md

 * `requestEmail()` : Request the email
 * `requestProfile()` : Request the profile (mandatory to get the profile picture)
 * `requestPhotoSize(int width, int height)` : Request a specific photo size, cause request profile
-* `enableSmartLock(boolean enable)` : Enable or disable smart lock password.
-If enabled, it will save automatically the credential in Smart Lock For Password
+* `enableSmartLock(boolean enable)` : Enable or disable Smart Lock For Passwords.
+If enabled, it will save automatically the credential in Smart Lock For Passwords

 #### Sign in
-Like with Google Sign-In, the `signIn()` method will return an observer.
-And this observer will receive a `RxAccount` object in case of success.
+Like with Google Sign-In, the `signIn()` method will return an observable.
+And the observer will receive a `RxAccount` object in case of success.
 ```java
 // sign in
 rxFacebookAuth.signIn()